 During the 2017-2018 academic year, there were 14,333 undergraduates at Binghamton University with 13,889 being full-time and 444 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Binghamton University, see our tuition and fees and room and board pages.

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Binghamton University, approximately 51% of students took out student loans averaging $7,066 a year.
-That adds up to $28,264 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Binghamton University, approximately 48% of students took out student loans averaging $7,630 a year.
+That adds up to $30,520 over four years for those students.

 Contact details for Binghamton University are given below.

 Learn more about the majors offered at Binghamton University along with which ones have the highest average starting salaries.